babylonhealth/Wall-E/README.md

  - Run `defaults write com.babylonhealth.WallEView Host <application address>` to set the url to the app
  - Launch the app and enjoy.

- Once the app has been launched, a new icon should appear on your menubar (next to clock, wifi, anc similar menubar icons).
+ Once the app has been launched, a new icon should appear in your menubar.

  When opening the menu item by clicking on its icon, you can select a branch to see its associated merge queue.